rapodaca/dialect/src/manuscript.md

 | `boolean` | Boolean | `true`, `false` |
 : Data Model Primitives

-The following table defines atomic attributes.
+Table 2 summarizes atomic attributes.
 Not all combinations of values ("atomic state") are valid.
 Implementations must ensure either the impossibility of an invalid state, or an error condition in the event that one is created.

 | Attribute | Description | Type  | Default  |
 | --- | --- | --- | --- |